 The Bureau of Labour Statistics has projected dentistry to grow 7% from 2018 to 2028, which is faster that the average for all occupations.
 In general, the demand for dental services will only increase as the population ages and many members of the generation will need dental work.

 As each generation is more likely to keep their teeth for longer than the previous generations, it is more than likely that more dental care is going to be needed in the years to come.
-There is also an increased risk of oral cancer with the aging population, which means more cosmetic and functional dental reconstruction will be needed; meaning more dentists are needed to support the generational needs.
+There is also an increased risk of oral cancer with the aging population, which means more cosmetic and functional dental reconstruction will be needed.
+This means that more dentists are required to support the generational needs.

-Based on this increasing need for dentists with each generation, the job prospects are relatively good, and the job market is relatively large, especially for dentists willing to work in undeserved areas.
+Based on this increasing need for dentists with each generation, the job prospects are relatively good.
+The job market is also relatively large, especially for dentists willing to work in undeserved areas.

 However, there are a lot of graduates from dental programmes, and this has increased in recent years.
-What is more, is that the rate at which workers are leaving the occupation is lower than that for many other occupations, meaning there may be competition for jobs ? particularly in areas where there are a significant number of dentists and dental graduates (e.g., bigger cities).
+What is more, is that the rate at which workers are leaving the occupation is lower than that for many other occupations, meaning there may be competition for jobs.
+The competition for jobs is particularly high in areas where there are a significant number of dentists and dental graduates (e.g., bigger cities).

 Aspiring dentists may also benefit from enrolling in dental school preparatory programmes.
 Programmes such as the Summer Medical and Dental Education Program (SMDEP), is a six week programme that allows students to gain career development advice, financial advice, academic enrichment and a first-hand view of dental work in a clinical setting.